rapidsai/cuml/README.md

 ### Dependencies for Installing/Building from Source:

-To use cuML from source, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/rapidsai/cudf) and its dependencies.

-List of dependencies:
+To install cuML from source, ensure the dependencies are met:

 1. [cuDF](https://github.com/rapidsai/cudf) (>=0.3.0)
 2. zlib